sedexch/sedexch.github.io/docs/client-container-v6/run/run_with_docker.md

 # Start and Stop the sedex Client

-The following steps show how to create, start and stop a Docker container running the sedex Client.
+**The following steps show how to create, start and stop a Docker container running the sedex Client.**

+!!! info "Info: latest vs. specific version of the container image"
+    The instructions show how to start the most recent container image called *"lastest"*.
-**Note:** If you want to use a specific version of the container then see [Advanced Configuration - Container Options](advanced-configuration/container-options) for details.
+    If you want to use a specific version of the container then see [Configuration - Container Options](../../configuration/container-options) for details.